All Your Phuket Diving FAQ’s Answered!

 Yes you can!
 The PADI Discover Scuba Diving programme is designed for those who would like to try before they buy.
 It’s a simple one day programme that allows you to experience what it’s like to breath underwater and decide if you want to get your full licence

 It really depends on your personal preference.
-From November to May is considered our high season, the weather is generally fantastic and the seas are calm but it can be very busy on the boat.
-The rest of the year is considered low season, there is a greater chance of inclement weather but most of the time the weather is just fine and there’s a lot less people on the dive boats and dive sites.
+From November to May is considered our high season, the weather is generally fantastic and the seas are calm.
+The rest of the year is considered low season.
+There is a greater chance of inclement weather but most of the time the weather is just fine.

 You don’t need to know how to swim to participate in the PADI Discover Scuba Diving programme or the PADI Scuba Diver course but for the latter you need to be able to float for 10 minutes.
 For the PADI Open Water course you need to be able to swim continuously for 200m and tread water for 10 minutes.